lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

    start time equal to 3 days, then the first day of the simulation will be Tuesday.

+4. A tool that imports the FMU must start and stop the simulation at midnight.
+   [#f4]_

+5. The weather file which comes along with an FMU is used to determine if the year is a leap year.
+If no weather file is included in the FMU, then the assumption is that the year is not a leap year.

-4. During the warm-up period and the autosizing of EnergyPlus, no data exchange occurs between the FMU and the master program.
+6. During the warm-up period and the autosizing of EnergyPlus, no data exchange occurs between the FMU and the master program.
    Thus, inputs of EnergyPlus remain constant during these times and are equals to the initial values specified in the IDF input file.

-5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is (a) installed and (b) added to the system path environment variable.
-Otherwise, the simulation will fail with an error.
-If EnergyPlus has been properly added to the system path environment variable, then it can be started from any DOS prompt on Windows, command shell console on Linux, or Terminal window on Mac OS by typing ``RunEPlus.bat`` on Windows and ``runenergyplus`` on Linux or Mac OS. [#f4]_

-6. The simulation results are saved in a result folder which is created in the current working directory.
+7. The simulation results are saved in a result folder which is created in the current working directory.
 The name of the result folder is ``Output_FMUExport_xxx``, where ``xxx`` is the FMU model ``instanceName`` as defined in the FMI specifications.

-7. The weather file which comes along with an FMU is used to determine if the year is a leap year.
-If no weather file is included in the FMU, then the assumption is that the year is not a leap year.

 .. rubric:: Footnotes

-.. [#f1] This is because EnergyPlus requires simulation to start and end at
+.. [#f1] This is because the FMU implements the FMI for co-simulation
-         midnight.
+         in the `Tool Coupling <https://svn.modelica.org/fmi/branches/public/specifications/FMI_for_CoSimulation_v1.0.pdf>`_ scenario.
 .. [#f2] This is because the External Interface in EnergyPlus synchronizes
          the data at the zone time step which is constant throughout the simulation.
 .. [#f3] This is because a tool that imports an FMU has its own definition
          of start time and stop time.

-.. [#f4] This is because the FMU implements the FMI for co-simulation
+.. [#f4] This is because EnergyPlus requires simulation to start and end at
-         in the `Tool Coupling <https://svn.modelica.org/fmi/branches/public/specifications/FMI_for_CoSimulation_v1.0.pdf>`_ scenario.
+         midnight.